-Camp, Social & Recreational Tool Kit
+Camp, Social & Recreation Tool Kit

 This tool kit offers advice on approaching summer camps and social and recreational activities.

 Summer camp is an important activity for children with autism.
 Not only does it give your child a productive and structured environment during the summer, it can help strengthen his or her social skills and can help cultivate and develop peer relationships.
 Camp is also a great opportunity to generalize skills learned in other settings.

 Social and recreational opportunities serve a similar purpose during the school year.
 Extracurricular activities are key in helping your child learn important life skills while having fun doing an activity he or she enjoys.

 There is no particular order to these steps - use whatever information is applicable to your family.

-Milestones provides consultation services to all family members, professionals, and self-advocates.
+Milestones provides coaching services to all family members, professionals, and self-advocates.
 Services include connecting participants to resources and providing general information and assistance.
-We also offer a free Autism Help Desk.
 If you have any questions or concerns, please contact us at (216) 464-7600 or info@milestones.org.